 Watch for subsequent papers, where we analyze the vocalizations and map the geographic range of the flute-like songs from Allan's Water, New South Wales and beyond.
 To date, our recordings span 23,000 square kilometers and over one hundred sites.

-Click on this link to our paper:
+Click on this link to the first of our three papers:

 New England National Park from Platypus Valley Lookout on 17 June 2013.
 The rugged Allan's Water district is on a plateau to the left (photo: Hollis Taylor).